underscoreio/essential-scala/src/pages/intro/object-literals.md

 ### Square dance!

 Define an object called `calc` with a method `square` that accepts a `Double` as an argument and... you guessed it... squares its input.
-Add a method called `cube` that cubes its input *and calls `square`* as part of its result calculation.
+Add a method called `cube` that cubes its input *calling `square`* as part of its result calculation.

 <div class="solution">
 Here is the solution. `cube(x)` calls `square(x)` and multiplies its value by `x` one more time.
 The return type of each method is inferred by the compiler as `Double`.